warpstreamlabs/bento/website/docs/components/outputs/mqtt.md

 ### `will`

-Set last will message in case of Benthos failure
+Set last will message in case of Bento failure

 Type: `object`